ivanstyxking/weather_drone_project/README.md

 24) Create antenna

+25) Add programming headers to all boards

-25) attatch fireworks to drone and aim for the moon
+26) attatch fireworks to drone and aim for the moon

 Need completion!
 (GUI)
 =======================